along the way

 - A complete blood count (within 6 months of starting AUBAGIO)

-- TB (tuberculosis) skin test or blood test for mycobacterium tuberculosis infection
+- TB (tuberculosis) skin test or blood test for Mycobacterium tuberculosis infection (before starting AUBAGIO)

 Fill out the One to One Start Form with your healthcare provider.

-It acts as your prescription for AUBAGIO and allows you to enroll into MS One to One Support Services.*2
+It acts as your prescription for AUBAGIO and allows you to enroll in MS One to One Support Services.*

 Get your insurance benefits verified through MS One to One.

 Your MS One to One Nurse may help you get your first AUBAGIO prescription filled.
-Normally, this will be done via a specialty pharmacy—and the medicine will be mailed to you.
+Normally, the medicine will be mailed to you through a specialty pharmacy.
 If you need guidance transitioning off a current MS medication, speak to your healthcare provider.